Roang-zero1/github-create-release-action/README.md

 # GitHub Action for Creating a Release on Tag push

-Forked since the tag creation is done by another action and just passed
-to this action in the same workflow (workaround since 1 workflow/action
-can not trigger another workflow/action).

 Creates a new GitHub release whenever a tag is pushed.

 ## Example Usage